glreno/wordy/README.md

 - Emulators
   - Pretty much any settings should work for the .car images
-  - The .xex and .atr images require 128K (Aqordl) or 48K (Aqo-lite)
+  - The .xex and .atr images require 128K (AQordl) or 48K (AQolite)

 - A **Real** Atari
   - Copy the aqordl_robot_1.04.atr or aqordl_text_1.04.atr image to a blank single-density floppy.
 The image includes myPicoDos, and will boot directly into the game
   - Or you can load the aqordl_robot_1.04.xex or aqordl_text_1.04.xex file using your favourite method of loading .exe files
   - Either way, it's going to take a long time to load
-  - Aqordl does use all 128K, so do not use with a RAM disk
+  - AQordl does use all 128K, so do not use with a RAM disk

 - A real cartridge
   - I have no idea how to get this .car image onto a real physical cartridge.